andriwild/ip7-ai-cam/README.md

-# IP7 AI Cam
+# IP7 ML Cam

-IP7 AI Cam is a modular and extensible application designed for processing video streams using artificial intelligence.
+IP7 ML Cam is a modular and extensible application designed for processing video streams using machine learning.
 The application allows integration of various video sources, application of processing pipelines, and output of results to different sinks.

 ## Table of Contents